caseymccullough/solar-energy-calculator/README.md

 [Try the App!](https://solar-energy-calculator.herokuapp.com/)

 This application emulates the [PVWatts application](https://pvwatts.nrel.gov/) produced by the National Renewable Energy Lab.
 Though it is somewhat different in appearance, it provides the same basic functionality as the NREL site.
-My site leverages NREL's
+My site leverages NREL's PVWatts API to offer the user information on the likely productivity of a photovoltaic power system in a given location.
+The site translates geographic information into solar energy data, then combines that with specific details about the planned PV system (as entered by the user).
+The combination of solar and system information enables a month-by-month estimation of the electricity cost savings

 ## Technologies Used:

-React, JavaScript, HTML, CSS, Bootstrap (for Table,
+React, JavaScript, HTML, CSS, React-Bootstrap (for Table, Form, and Carousel)
 APIs: [Google Geocode](https://maps.googleapis.com/maps/api/geocode/json), [React Google Maps](https://react-google-maps-api-docs.netlify.app/), and [NREL PVWatts V6](https://developer.nrel.gov/docs/solar/pvwatts/v6/)

 ## Getting Started: